FaithChepkemoi/My-Personal-Website/README.md

 ## Project Description
 -This is my personal portfolio that describes the following
   - My background and skills
-  - sMy projects
+  - My contact information
-  - My contact information to connect with potential collaborators and recruiters
+  - My projects
     ---------------------------------------------------------------------------------------------------------

 # Tools used